greenonline/serialplot_OS_X_port/README.md

  - Create the `serialplot.app/Contents/Frameworks` directory manually
    - if you plan to copy `qwt.framework` over manually first to `serialplot.app/Contents/Frameworks` (i.e. the following step)
    - The directory will be created automatically (by the script) if it does not exist
- - Copy `qwt.framework` over manually first to `serialplot.app/Contents/Frameworks`,
+ - Copy `qwt.framework` over manually first to `serialplot.app/Contents/Frameworks`, and run `install_name_tool -change qwt.framework/Versions/6/qwt @rpath/qwt.framework/Versions/6/qwt serialplot.app/Contents/MacOS/serialplot`
    - unless you set `do_qwt_copy` to `true`.
    - You may need to change `path_qwt` if the `qwt` source directory doesn't share the same parent folder as the directory containing the application bundle
  - Copy the Qt frameworks over manually first to `serialplot.app/Contents/Frameworks`,